scala-native/scala-native/docs/contrib/nir.md

 if $cond then $next1(..$values1) else $next2(..$values2)
 ```

 Conditionally jumps to one of the basic blocks.
-Corresponds to LLVM\'s
+Corresponds to LLVM's
 conditional form of
 [br](http://llvm.org/docs/LangRef.html#br-instruction).